sofiaserantes/AI-ML/README.md

 # TrueTone: Precision Matching for your Unique Skin
-TrueTone is a computer vision-powered solution designed to help users find their perfect foundation shade using real-time face detection and color analysis.
-Built with machine learning and YOLOv5, this project provides personalized recommendations from a curated foundation dataset—bridging the gap between digital shopping and personalized beauty.
+TrueTone is a computer vision-powered tool that helps users find their perfect foundation shade by analyzing skin tone through their webcam.
+It uses MediaPipe for real-time face detection and machine learning-based color clustering to match your skin to a curated dataset of foundation products from top beauty retailers.

 ## 💡 Why TrueTone?
 Finding the right foundation online is a frustrating process filled with trial, error, and wasted products.